parabirb/Tsuyu/README.md

 # Tsuyu (梅雨)
 Tsuyu is a lightweight virtual assistant framework based off Ame's design.
 While Tsuyu isn't particularly customizable at the moment, it provides a functional, fast alternative to Ame for those with less powerful systems and those who don't wish to work with Python.
-Tsuyu is also typically easier to install.
+Tsuyu is also typically easier to install, and has features that Ame doesn't (like streaming).

 **TSUYU IS NOT READY FOR RELEASE YET!
 There are bugs.
 Only use Tsuyu for testing.**